Home » Wreck Diving Articles » Wreck Diving Risks: Hazards, Dangers, and Precautions

 How can I become a wreck diver?

 First improve your fundamental diving skills, like buoyancy, trim, propulsion, situational awareness, and dive planning, to a high level.
-Then seek a basic Wreck Diver certification course with an expert wreck specialist instructor.
+Enroll in a basic Wreck Diver course with an expert wreck instructor.
 To safely penetrate wrecks, gain an Advanced Wreck Diving certification.

 2 Comments